Fractal CLI Tool

 An example of a project-level command would be the

-fractal start command that starts up the dev server for the web UI.
+fractal start command that starts up the project settings file for the web UI.